 Choose a healthy diet full of fruits and vegetables.
 Avoid high-fat foods and instead focus on choosing a variety of fruits, vegetables and whole grains.
 Fruits and vegetables contain many vitamins and nutrients that can contribute to your health.
-One nutrient that is consistently linked to prostate cancer prevention is lycopene, which can be found in raw or cooked tomatoes.

 Whether you can prevent prostate cancer through diet has yet to be conclusively proved.
 But eating a healthy diet with a variety of fruits and vegetables can improve your overall health.

 - Choose healthy foods over supplements.
 No studies have shown that supplements play a role in reducing your risk of prostate cancer.
 Instead, choose foods that are rich in vitamins and minerals so that you can maintain healthy levels of vitamins in your body.

 Exercise most days of the week.
 Exercise improves your overall health, helps you maintain your weight and improves your mood.
 There is some evidence that men who don't exercise have higher PSA levels, while men who exercise may have a lower risk of prostate cancer.